mattmorgante/laravel-forum/readme.md

 # Forum

+This is a basic forum application built using Laravel and Vue.js.
+It contains threads, replies to those threads, and the ability to favorite a reply.
+The code is written using test-driven development and PHPUNIT.
+In order to create or reply to thread, please log-in.

 ## Documentation
 * A user has many threads, a user has many replies
 * A thread has many replies